RonItelman/trust-loop-protocol/README.md

 # TrustLoop Protocol

-## The Industry Standard for AI Governance and Semantic Consistency
+## An Industry Standard for AI Governance and Semantic Consistency

 TrustLoop Protocol is a compliance and optimization framework that defines standards organizations need to follow to minimize AI costs and maximize AI accuracy.
 At its core, the protocol enforces feedback loops that identify and warn of potential issues across data, code, and ontologies before they reach production environments.